-UW-Madison Teaching Academy Members-Only Events are exclusive sessions for Fellows and FFPs to meet together for informal discussions on topics relevant to Teaching & Learning on campus.
+UW-Madison Teaching Academy Members-Only Events are exclusive sessions for Affiliates, Fellows, and FFPs to meet together for informal discussions on topics relevant to Teaching & Learning on campus.

 PAST Members Only Roundtables

 Spring 2020: Feedback on Teaching

 This Roundtable was cancelled due to the COVID-19 situation.